8r34d/Franx/README.md

 Franx
 ======

-Java helper libarary to access GMail using JavaMail
+Java helper library to access GMail using JavaMail